If you haven't joined in a tweet chat before it's very simple. Here's a guide Tweet

 NHS Improvement are also leading on the National Operational Productivity Programme which is the development and implementation of the recommendations from the Lord Carter's review of efficiency in hospitals which show large savings can be made by the NHS.
 Operational productivity and performance in English NHS acute hospitals: unwarranted variations (2016) has insisted that a single reporting framework must be introduced to the NHS that pulls together the clinical quality and resource performance data and compares it to the ‘best in class’.
 Take a look at #WeAHPs tweet chat in August 2016 for further information and the result of the discussion here.

-Ensuring services continually deliver high quality and efficiency, whilst delivering on the expectation of the people we serve, is complex.
+Ensuring services continually deliver high quality and productivity, whilst delivering on the expectation of the people we serve, is complex.
 And, for AHPs, there is sparse resource of tools and consistent data sets to support this process.
 Schoo et al (2008) carried out an extensive literature review to identify workload capacity measures and methods for profiling allied health workforce requirements.The review identified five different methods for calculating workload capacity or/and workforce requirements.
 However, it was noted that there was surprisingly significant variation in calculated workload outcome across the five methodological categories, and little empirical evidence to suggest which of the different outcomes are the most accurate.

 This tweet chat will explore how currently the following is measured and evidenced, and how it should be measured and evidenced in the future: